laboressolis/text-rpg-game/README.md

 - **Enraged Enemies:** Beware, enemies have a chance to get enraged, boosting their stats.
 - **Epik Story:** Immerse yourself in an epic narrative that unfolds as you progress.

+## Mistakes I've made throughout this journey.

+- **[20:11:2023]:** I messed up the skill system.
+I completely forgot the fact that I have a class system and different classes will have different skill sets.
+How did I fix it?
+I was to lazy to rework the skill system to add a 'class' id... so I just made different json files for different classes and returned differnet skill tree depending on the player's class.